 which reside in the appropriate "Program Files" folder after

 - When asked to specify a binding property, choose DataToEncode.

-If unsure, keep all default options and choose Next.
+unsure, keep all default options and select Next.

 - Choose TEXT (String) for the data type and choose Finish